perracodex/kcrud/README.md

 ## Handling Security

-Security can be configured with the `config_security.conf`file located under the resources folder in the `kcrud-base` module.
+Security can be configured with the `config_security.conf`file located under the resources folder in the `kcrud-base` project.

 ### Generating and Refreshing JWT Tokens